Wintellect/MSLearn/Introduction to Git/includes/10-use-tags-release-branches-hooks.md

 Notice how tags are shown by `log` next to the commits they refer to.
 The `show` subcommand can be used to display the tag data along with the commit to which it refers.

-Git has two kinds of tags: "lightweight" and "annotated".
+Git has two kinds of tags: _lightweight_ and _annotated_.
 A lightweight tag is just a file (`refs/tags/NAME`) containing the hash of the tagged commit.
 Lightweight tags are primarily used as temporary labels; a typical use is to tag the head of a branch before you rebase it, to make it easier to go back if you ran into trouble.
 Lightweight tags are almost always local to a developer's copy of a repo.

 Annotated tags, on the other hand, are objects that are very similar to commits.
 They have a message, author, and optional signature.
 Tags are not normally pushed, but you can do it with the `--follow-tags` option: